bufbuild-ru/docs/docs/reference/protovalidate/rules/double_rules/index.md

 # Double rules

-DoubleRules describes the constraints applied to `double` values.
+DoubleRules describes the rules applied to `double` values.
 These rules may also be applied to the `google.protobuf.DoubleValue` Well-Known-Type.

 ## const